Torizon Cloud API (Beta)

-There are several ways for you to evaluate Torizon Platform Services API:
+There are several ways for you to evaluate Torizon Cloud API:

 - Curl calls: Command-line tool to transfer data between machines using one of many supported protocols (in this case HTTP is relevant).
 You can easily test the API with curl commands in a Linux terminal.